How to Wear A Kashmiri Shawl for Every Occasion

 classic-fall-a-way-to-wear-a-shawl

-The Casual Wrap is perfect for everyday wear, offering a relaxed and comfortable way to style a Kashmiri shawl while still maintaining an air of elegance.
-This approach involves loosely wrapping the shawl around the neck and shoulders, providing both warmth and a stylish accessory that works seamlessly with casual outfits.
-The Casual Wrap highlights the shawl’s versatility, ensuring it remains an accessible yet refined addition to your wardrobe.
+The Casual Wrap offers a relaxed and comfortable way to style a Kashmiri shawl while maintaining an air of elegance.
+This approach involves loosely wrapping the shawl around the neck and shoulders, providing warmth and a stylish accessory that works with casual outfits.

-How to Style: Take the shawl and loosely wrap it around your neck and shoulders.
-Let the ends hang casually, ensuring that the shawl’s texture and craftsmanship are still visible but without creating any tight knots or folds.
-This style is perfect for layering over a simple shirt or jacket for a warm, stylish, and comfortable look.
+How to Style: Loosely wrap the shawl around your neck and shoulders.
+Let the ends hang casually, keeping the shawl’s texture and craftsmanship visible without tight knots or folds.
+Perfect for layering over a simple shirt or jacket.

 Sherwani Dupatta